 Or is it a love for this art form?
 The owner may think it’s pretty cool or trendy or might feel some sort of verification of membership.
 It may be done purely out of a love for this work of art, or a tribute, but a selfish demand accompanies each message, not because of what they say but where they say it.
 Tattoos go on a person’s skin, so they can’t be separated from the ego of that person.
 It’s always there as part of one’s being, and others must register it as much as they do one’s face and speech.
 A tattoo has form and colour and meaning, but it also solicits social recognition.

-At least, I think that is the majorities’ viewpoint.
-A tattoo seems to draw the attention much easier than any other attribute someone may or may not have.
+At least, I think that is the majority’s viewpoint.
+A tattoo seems to draw attention much easier than any other attribute someone may or may not have.
 Are tattoos narcissistic?
-Is narcissism is forced.
+Is narcissism forced?
 And if that attention we crave is not obtained, do we fall down a spiral of sulkiness and tantrums?
 Might this be the deep dark reason why we do it?

 The body, too, is a focus of judgment, whether we like it or not.
 It excites and repels.

 So what has all this got to do with the reasons people get tattooed?
 Probably a lot?
 But I on the other hand need but half an idea and an open piece of skin, and that, I believe is the best reason of all…